 - To assist the Division engineering staff, URS Corporation was originally selected through a competitive bidding process to provide Professional Construction Management (PCM) Services.
-The city subsequently entered into a three year contract with URS that included provisions for two, 1 year renewals that were exercised through 2018. - The Water Treatment Division now recommends that the city extend the existing contract with URS through January 8, 2020 (an additional two years) based on the following: - The terms of the existing contract are quite favorable to the city as there is no markup on sub-contracts, no reimbursement for expenses, and their markup on direct labor costs for overhead and profit is less than typical for firms of this size. - The contract renewal fee reflects the scope of the capital improvement program (CIP) when several large projects will be under construction over the next two years.
-Note that the Water CIP is approximately the same size as the TWI but must be completed in roughly half the time. - URS has been fiscally prudent. - The projected under-run on the initial five year contract is \$3,054,000.
-The contract renewal fee has been reduced accordingly. - The estimated time required for construction management and program support through 2020 is 80,329 hours or roughly 19 employees per year.
-The average hourly rate is very reasonable at \$133 per hour. - URS has performed well meeting or exceeding the requirements of their contract (contract management, dispute resolution, change order negotiation, financial and project reporting, and effective construction coordination meetings).
-They have also provided qualified sub-consultants as a part of their PCM team, and assigned competent staff on all projects. - The URS construction management, and resident inspection staff have developed essential knowledge needed to mitigate construction risk and avoid contractor delays for projects now under contract.
-This is especially true with the Basins 7 and 8, Ozone Treatment, and Chemical Conveyance projects which are now at a critical phase of construction.
-Over the next two years, new treatment facilities will be added, and chemical feed systems replaced all while maintaining continuous operation of the existing plant. - There is benefit of continuity.
-URS has developed uniform design standards and construction management procedures for several major projects that are well into design or are scheduled begin construction within the next nine months.
-These projects include the Collins Park Basins 1 through 6 upgrades, rebuild of existing filters, and replacement of key filter gallery and chemical building process piping.
-The combined value of these projects is approximately \$122 million representing 24% of the total program.
+The City subsequently entered into a three year contract with URS that has been renewed twice through 2020. - The Water Treatment Division now recommends that the City extend the existing contract with URS through January 8, 2024 (an additional four years) based on the following: - The terms of the existing contract are quite favorable to the City as there is no markup on sub-contracts, no reimbursement for expenses, and their markup on direct labor costs for overhead and profit is less than typical for firms of this size. - The contract renewal fee reflects the scope of the capital improvement program (CIP) when several large projects will be completed over the next four years.
+Note that the Water CIP is approximately the same size as the TWI but must be completed in roughly half the time. - URS has been fiscally prudent. - The projected under-run on the current 2019-2020 contract is \$2,000,000.
+The fee for the contract renewal through 2024 has been reduced accordingly. - The estimated time required for construction management and program support through 2024 is 91,584 hours or roughly 11 employees per year.
+The average hourly rate is very reasonable at \$136 per hour. - URS has performed well, meeting or exceeding the requirements of their contract (contract management, dispute resolution, change order negotiation, financial and project reporting, and effective construction coordination meetings).
+They have also provided qualified sub-consultants as a part of their PCM team, and assigned competent staff on all projects. - The URS construction management and resident inspection staff have developed essential knowledge needed to mitigate construction risk and avoid contractor delays for projects now under contract.
+This is especially true with the Ozone Treatment, and Basins 5 and 6 projects which are now at a critical phase of construction. - There is benefit of continuity.
+URS has developed uniform construction management procedures for several major projects that are now under contract.
+With the recent completion of Basins 7 and 8 projects, we are now in the process of constructing the heart of the treatment plant improvements.
+Projects to upgrade core plant processes (flocculation, sedimentation, recarbonation, and filtration) are now under construction all having Ohio EPA mandated compliance schedules.
+These projects include the Collins Park Basins 1 through 4 upgrades, rebuild of existing filters, and replacement of key filter gallery and chemical building process piping.
+The combined value of these projects is approximately \$93.7 million representing 19% of the total program.